KevinFlanagan7/PP4-booking-system/README.md

 #### Overview

 I used Agile methodology to plan my project.
-It allowed me to break down the project into manageable clear tasks.
+It allowed me to break down the project into smaller manageable clear tasks.
 It made it easier to prioritize tasks, to track progress and to maintain momentum during development.

 #### Epics & Milestones